MoMakkawi/Organizer/README.md

 <a name="ControllerNotes"></a>
 #### Some explanatory notes for Organizer.Controller Library.
+Here in this library in [Servicer.cs](https://github.com/MoMakkawi/Organizer/blob/master/Src/Organizer.Controller/Servicer.cs) in the function ```ImplementOrganizerServices``` applies the [diagram](#ServicesNotes) which was explained above to deeply understand the logic behind the execution sequence of Organizer Services

 # Note :
 There is a version of this project that works at Compilation Time called **The Organizer Source Code Generator** and is well documented. \